 Picking a dozen beers named after excellent music a couple of editions ago was a fun exercise – so much so that we’re back with a sophomore album.
-And you can listen along on Spotify.
+You can listen along on Spotify by searching “worty dozen”

 Garage Project Dirty Water